Brighton to Scotland | Luton Van House Move | Case Study

 Do you take away packaging?

 Where possible we remove our reusable protection and gather cardboard and wrap for recycling.
-If you would like a full packaging take away, tell us at booking.
+If you would like a full packaging take away, tell us at booking so we can plan time and disposal properly.

 How is pricing worked out?